worm-portal/pychnosz/README.md

 ### More examples:

-For more examples, like plotting activity and predominance diagrams, check out the [pyCHNOSZ demo notebook](https://nbviewer.org/github/worm-portal/pyCHNOSZ/blob/master/test/pyCHNOSZ-demo.ipynb).
+For more examples, check out the [pyCHNOSZ tutorial notebooks available from the WORM Library](https://github.com/worm-portal/WORM-Library/tree/master/2-Reaction-Properties).